Our team has delivered innovative products across autonomy, aerospace and defense sectors.

 He is a Fellow of the AGU, IEEE, and Electromagnetics Academy.
 He has served on a number of National Academy panels, mostly for the Space Studies Board, plus the Naval Studies Board Advanced Radar Technology Panel.
 He holds a joint appointment with the Department of Electrical Engineering at Stanford, where he serves as Associate Chair for admissions.

-"From a venture investor perspective, there are 5 defining characteristics of the HardTech startups that I like to invest in:
+"From a venture investor perspective, there are 5 defining characteristics of the HardTech startups that we like to invest in:

 General Radar definitely fits that bill."